 Choose waterproof options to protect against constant moisture and heat.

 An Easier (and Cheaper) Alternative For Sprucing Up Floors

 These removable Foil Tile Stickers add stylish and luxurious look to your bathroom floors.
 If you don’t want to mess around too much with your rental bathroom floors, this sticker is an affirdable & easy solution!

 2. Upgrade Walls Without Paint

 Add peel and stick wallpaper and backsplash tiles to give your walls a new look.
-There are many waterproof, temporary tiles that work well inside your shower or as a backsplash for your bathroom sink.
+There are many waterproof, temporary tiles that work well inside your shower or as a backsplash over your vanity.
+Even a bathroom accent wall using removable wallpaper will work.
 There are so many ways to spruce up walls without paint.
 Explore your options!